RingedPlanet/FITs_Scaling/README.md

 The sample FITS file is M51_HST (2).fits.
 Please put this in same jupyter folder as code.
 You can find it at this link: https://drive.google.com/file/d/1ldSkh9U7gyq3bMqqtjBIDzSt25XFqV07/view?usp=sharing

-You are able to run code with any fits file and dynamically adjust scalings and vmin and vmax.
+You are able to run code with any fits file and dynamically adjust scalings and vmin and vmax and have a dropdown menu for scaling types.
+The image will then quickly, dynamically render below.

 # I suggest subsample of 10 to load FITS faster.
 # You can view the statistics and recommended scalings of the image by clicking on the buttons under the image